Journal Articles and Book Chapters

 “Ainsi sera, grogne qui grogne: Anne Boleyn as Crossing Over Female Power Borders at the Court of Henry VIII,” in In, Out and Beyond: Studies on Border Confrontations, Resolutions and Encounters, eds.
 Antonio Medina-Rivera and Lee Wilberschied, 81-93.
 Newcastle upon Tyne: Cambridge Scholars Publishing, 2011.

-Podcasts and Online Publications
+Magazine Articles and Online Publications

 “Manuscripts on My Mind,” Manuscripts on My Mind: Online Quarterly Newsletter of the Centre for Medieval and Renaissance Studies.
 Posted May 2020.